STUCK IN SURVIVAL MODE

 Can you find a mom’s group?
 Join a knitting group?
 Take an art class?
 Take a photography class?
 Learn how to be a better writer, or speaker, or learn a new sport like pickle ball?
 What do you love?
 Do you want to join a book club?
 Be a better cook or decorator?

-I can’t guarantee you can quit your day job over it, but I can guarantee that if you make time for things that make you really come alive, you will find so much joy in the day to day.
+If you make time for things that make you really come alive, you will find so much joy in the day to day.

 Don’t have money to spend on a hobby?
 That’s ok too!
 Start simple–go to the library, look on Pinterest, watch YouTube videos.
 There’s so much free information out there to get you started on your next favorite thing.